 “This may help us with the wall situation in the Big Bend Region…”

-DHS bureaucrats in Washington, DC, have long ben hell-bent on ramming a physical border wall through Terrell County into the “Big Bend” area, even as the historically (very) conservative locals who live there, like Sheriff Cleveland and West Texas landowners (many whose families go back generations), have tried, so far in vain, to convince them there is a better, cheaper, and far less destructive way to block illegal crossings there.
+DHS bureaucrats in Washington, DC, have long been hell-bent on ramming a physical border wall through Terrell County into the “Big Bend” area, even as the historically (very) conservative, and reliably Republican-majority locals who live there, like Sheriff Cleveland and West Texas border landowners (many whose families go back generations), have tried, so far in vain, to argue there is a better, cheaper, and far less destructive way to block the relatively few illegal crossings known to occur there.

-What Sheriff Cleveland (and others like him - who we’ll get to in a moment) want instead is a “smart system” of ground sensors and video surveillance towers to detect illegal crossing attempts instead of a “dumb” border wall:
+What Sheriff Cleveland (and others like him - who we’ll get to in a moment) want instead is a “smart system” of AI-powered ground sensors and video surveillance towers to detect the small, but persistant illegal crossing attempts they respond to there, instead of a huge “dumb” border wall better suited for a more heavily-trafficked and urbanized area (like the lower Rio Grande Valley) :

 This “smart wall” would be coupled with an existing fleet of DHS drones to track the small groups of illegal aliens who cross here and guide law officers to intercept them.